 Professor Robin Bloomfield

-Robin Bloomfield is Professor of Software and System Dependability at the City University, London.
+Robin Bloomfield is Professor of Software and System Dependability at the City, University of London.
 His research interests are in the dependability (reliability, safety, security) of computer-based systems.
 His work in safety in the past 20 yrs has combined policy formulation, technical consulting and underpinning research.
 He is a founder member of the consultancy Adelard and prior to this he worked in industry for the UK electricity utility (CEGB) where he was concerned with the design and validation of the control and safety systems of nuclear power stations.
 The post is shared with Peter Bishop and he spends most of his time with the consultancy Adelard.

 Professor Bloomfield attended St John's College, Cambridge and holds an MA in Natural Sciences from Cambridge University and is also a chartered engineer.